 Ideally you should plan on having your follow-up treatment within 1 week of the initial treatment.
 Some clients come in 2 or 3 times per week.
 The frequency of treatment depends on several factors such as case severity, budget, schedule constraints, and your response to treatment.

-In some cases we’ll book daily sessions (yes, you’ll have a comprehensive treatment every day).
+In some cases, should you want, we’ll book daily sessions (yes, you’ll have a comprehensive treatment every day).
 Unless there are contraindications, this daily treatment schedule is suggested to virtually all out-of-town clients who are staying in our city.